justkmode/Project-Serverless-CRUD-Application-with-AWS-Lambda-CICD-DynamoDB/README.md

 # lambda-cicd

 Set up a CI/CD pipeline for an AWS Lambda serverless application using GitHub Actions, summarized the process, best practices, and potential project extensions.
-Here's a structured summary based on description:
+Here's a structured summary:

 ---